leadedge/ofSpoutDemo/BUILD.md

 Although this project is open source, it is dependent on Openframeworks and Visual Studio.
 If you familiar with Visual Studio and Openframeworks, the project solution file "ofSpoutDemo.sln" can be used directly.

-However, the project can also be built without the Visual Studio IDE using "MSBuild" with only one line from a command window.
+However, the project can also be built without the Visual Studio IDE using "MSBuild".
 The following document shows how to do this without requiring any previous knowledge of Visual Studio or Openframeworks.

 ### Openframeworks

 #### Download

 - Download from https://openframeworks.cc/download/
-- Choose download openFrameworks for "visual studio"
+- Choose "windows > download openFrameworks for > visual studio.
+- This is the latest release.
+For example "of_v0.12.0_vs_release.zip".
 - Save the zip file to a convenient location for the build.
 - Right click on the zip file and "Extract all".
+- You will be prompted to save to a folder with the same name as the zip file.
-- Remove "of_v0.12.0_vs_release" from the end of the extract path.<br>
+- In this case, remove "of_v0.12.0_vs_release" from the end of the extract path.<br>
+so that you don't end up with a subfolder of the same name.
   This is a very large file and it can take some time to download.

 Finally you will have a new folder "of_v0.12.0_vs_release" with several sub-folders.